Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 ![Rwenzori](images/blog/rwenzori.jpg)

 Trek or hike shorter routes near the base.
-If you’re not climbing fully, there are beautiful day trails around **Ruboni Village**.
+If you're not climbing fully, there are beautiful day trails around **Ruboni Village**.
 Otherwise, try to get to a good altitude to see the unique plants.